waqasbhatti/hats19to21/README.md

-This repository contains the following files that go along with the paper:
+This repository contains the Jupyter notebook and supporting files for the
+paper:

 HATS-19b, HATS-20b, HATS-21b: three transiting hot-Saturns from the HATSouth
 survey (Bhatti et al. 2016)

 ## Jupyter notebook

-- `hats19to21.ipynb`: contains code to reproduce some of the plots and perform random forest regression on the observed planet radii given several other planet features
+- `hats19to21.ipynb`: contains code to reproduce some of the plots in the paper and perform random forest regression on the observed planet radii given several other planet features

 This notebook requires the following modules: